lbkulinski/league-youtube-uploader/README.md

 # league-youtube-uploader
-This project houses a simple Spring `ApplicationRunner` that will read the video files out of the specified path and upload them to a specified YouTube channel.
+This project houses a simple Java class that will read the video files out of the specified path and upload them to a specified YouTube channel.

 ## Gaining access to the YouTube API